-What is a good duress alarm for allied health professionals?
+What is a good lone worker alarm for allied health professionals?

 How does a Duress alarm work for allied health professionals?

-MePACS are a Duress Alarm provider which offers a guaranteed a response from their 24/7 emergency response centre based in Australia.
+MePACS is a lone worker alarm provider which offers a guaranteed a response from their 24/7 emergency response centre based in Australia.

 Alternatively, the in-built fall detection technology will automatically trigger an alert to the MePACS emergency response team to contact you via the 2-way voice to voice system to see what emergency situation you are experiencing.

 Our trained and highly skilled response team can then assess the situation, triage the level of help required and take the necessary action such a contacting your colleagues, calling security personnel or 000 emergency services to assist you with the necessary action.

 - MePACS work with you to support your OHS policies

 - 80% of clients with a MePACS lone worker alarm feel safer at work.

 - Over 90% of MePACS Duress clients say they feel more supported by their organisation by offering them a duress alarm

 - A lone worker alarm system can increase staff retention, morale, reduce stress and sick leave.